 memory test.

-handlers should test these values for
+The init or init_complete handlers should test these values for

 sanity, since they may become corrupted due to software bugs.
 If this is